 1. Planning ahead

 It would be best if you started planning early, whether you choose to hire a mover or do it yourself.
 Good movers tend to be booked up fast, especially during the moving season.
 Start the process as soon as you decide to move.
-Try to have at least eight weeks to plan for your move.
+Try to have at least eight weeks to plan for your move to any location such as California, Idaho or even Alaska.
 You will have enough time to look at the different movers and choose the one you feel comfortable working with.
 If you encounter a problem, you will still have a lot of time to deal with it.

 2. Researching Movers